St Patrick's College, Shorncliffe: Heritage listing of Morven

-2010 stabbing of school student
+2010 stabbing of student

-On 15 February 2010, twelve-year-old Elliot Fletcher was stabbed in the school's bathroom by a thirteen-year-old classmate before dying shortly upon arrival at hospital.
-Media reports claimed the alleged offender was a victim of bullying at the school who stabbed Elliot using a knife intended to "scare" his tormentors.
-After fleeing the school grounds, the attacker was found with minor wounds and taken to hospital by police; he was charged with murder the same day.
+On 15 February 2010, twelve-year-old Elliot Fletcher was stabbed in the college's bathroom by a thirteen-year-old classmate before dying upon arrival at hospital.
+Media reports claimed the alleged offender was a victim of bullying at the college who stabbed Elliot using a knife intended to "scare" his tormentors.
+After fleeing the college grounds, the attacker was found with minor wounds and taken to hospital by police; he was charged with murder the same day.

 A Facebook memorial page was created following the tragedy, seeing hundreds of people paying tribute to Elliot.
 After a number of graphic images were put up in an effort to vandalise the tribute page, Queensland Police launched an investigation and, in the following months, the man responsible for the defacement was charged with child exploitation offenses.

 Elliot's funeral was attended by thousands of mourners, including hundreds of fellow students who formed a guard of honour around the hearse to pay tribute.

-Culture
+Support for LGBTQ+ rights

-On Monday the 17th of October 2022, the Pi challenge and Spelling Bee was held in the Christian Brothers Building.
-The infamous Don Alabata managed to earn himself a place in the competition, but lost his victory to Joel Phillip the 2022 Spelling Bee champion.
-The Pi Challenge was another key event during this assembly.
-A year 11 boy with the highest predicted Atar and straight A's across all subjects managed to lose the pi challenge to a year 7 student.
-His incompetence in this challenge was unacceptable for his intelligence.
-Joel Phillip broke the school record for the highest number of digits recited, with an outstanding 417 compared to Lachlan Silver-Thomas' measely 97 digits.
+In 2021, the college organised activities for celebrating IDAHOBIT which involved age-appropriate education surrounding LGBTQ+ issues.
+This garnered backlash from some in the Catholic community, a Catholic Weekly article penning that the education was "a dangerous institutionalised cave-in hidden beneath the title of pastoral care".
+A QNews article instead highlighted the "overwhelming response" on social media to their "inclusive approach" to the issue.

 Sport

-St Patrick's College is one of eight member schools of the Associated Independent Colleges (AIC) and participates in that association's sporting competitions for high school students and junior school students.
+St Patrick's College is one of eight member schools of the Associated Independent Colleges (AIC) and participates in that association's sporting competitions for high school and junior school students.
 The college has had success in AIC, winning four aggregate cross country championships (2011, 2012, 2013, 2014), two First XI cricket premierships (2018, 2020) and two First XI football premierships (2013, 2015).

 AIC premierships

-St Patrick's College has won the following AIC premierships.
+St Patrick's College has won the following AIC premierships as of July 2024: